Ice house (building): United Kingdom

-Various types and designs of ice house exist but British ice houses were commonly brick-lined, domed structures, with most of their volume underground.
-Ice houses varied in design depending on the date and builder, but were usually conical or rounded at the bottom to hold melted ice.
-They usually had a drain to take away the melt-water.
-It is recorded that the idea for ice houses was brought to Britain by travellers who had seen similar arrangements in Italy, where peasants collected ice from the mountains and used it to keep food fresh inside caves.
+Various types and designs of ice houses exist, but British ice houses were commonly brick-lined, domed structures, with most of their volume underground.
+Ice houses varied in design by date and builder, but were typically conical or rounded at the base to retain melted ice.
+They usually had a drain to take away the meltwater.
+Ice houses were introduced to Britain by travellers who had seen similar arrangements in Italy, where peasants collected ice from the mountains and used it to keep food fresh in caves.
 Ice houses were also known as ice wells, ice pits or ice mounds.

 Game larders and venison larders were sometimes marked on Ordnance Survey maps as ice houses.
 Bruce Walker, an expert on Scottish Vernacular buildings, has suggested that relatively numerous and usually long-ruined ice houses on country estates have led to Scotland's many legends of secret tunnels.

-During the 18th century there was an increase in the construction of ice houses often at large manor houses and their estates.
+During the 18th century, there was an increase in the construction of ice houses, often at large manor houses and their estates.

-Ice was often imported into the UK from Scandinavia until the 1920s, although from around 1900 the import of ice declined sharply owing to the development of factories in the UK where ice was made artificially.
-Usually, only large mansions had purpose-built buildings to store ice, though there are also commercial examples such as Great Yarmouth's ice house, used to support the town's fishing industry.
+Ice was often imported into the United Kingdom from Scandinavia until the 1920s, although from around 1900 the import of ice declined sharply owing to the development of factories in the UK that produced artificial ice.
+Usually, only large mansions had purpose-built buildings to store ice, though there are also commercial examples, such as Great Yarmouth's ice house, which supported the town's fishing industry.

 Many examples of ice houses exist in the UK, some of which have fallen into disrepair.
-Good examples of 19th-century ice houses can be found at Ashton Court, Bristol; Albrighton, Bridgnorth; Aynhoe Park, Northamptonshire; Deddington Manor, Grendon, Warwickshire; and at Christchurch Mansion, Ipswich, Suffolk; Petworth House, Sussex; Danny House, Sussex; Ayscoughfee Hall, Spalding; Rufford Abbey, Eglinton Country Park in Scotland; Parlington Hall in Yorkshire and Croxteth Hall Liverpool; Burghley House, Stamford and Moggerhanger Park, Moggerhanger, Bedfordshire.
+Good examples of 19th-century ice houses can be found at Ashton Court, Bristol; Albrighton, east Shropshire; Aynhoe Park, Northamptonshire; Deddington Manor, Grendon, Atherstone; and at Christchurch Mansion, Ipswich, Suffolk; Petworth House, Sussex; Danny House, Sussex; Ayscoughfee Hall, Spalding, Lincolnshire; Rufford Abbey, Eglinton Country Park, Scotland; Parlington Hall, Yorkshire; Croxteth Hall, Liverpool; Burghley House, Stamford; and Moggerhanger House, Moggerhanger, Bedfordshire.

-An unusual example of an ice house that was converted from a redundant brick springhead can be found in the former grounds of Norton House, Midsomer Norton, Somerset.
+An unusual example of an ice house that was converted from a redundant brick springhead can be found in the former grounds of Norton House, Somerset.
 The largest surviving ice house in the UK is the Tugnet Ice House in Spey Bay.
 It was built in 1830, and used to store ice for packing salmon caught in the River Spey before transportation to market in London.